YangRui2015/Modular_HER/README.md

 # Modular-HER
 Modular-HER is revised from OpenAI baselines and supports many improvements for Hindsight Experience Replay (HER) as modules.
 We aim to provide a more **modular**, **readable** and **consice** package for Multi-goal Reinforcement Learning.

+Welcome everyone to contribute suggestions and code !

 ## Functions
 - [x] DDPG (https://arxiv.org/abs/1509.02971);